earelin/switchboard/README.md

   - Enable feature after a date
   - Enable a feature for a group of users
   - Enable a feature for a context
-- Client application can query features status
+- Client applicationEntity can query features status

 ## Development